sameersbn/docker-gitlab/README.md

 ## Redis

-### Internal Redis Server

-> **Warning**
->
-> The internal redis server will soon be removed from the image.

-> Please use a linked [redis](#linking-to-redis-container) container
-> or a external [redis](#external-redis-server) server

-> You've been warned.

 GitLab uses the redis server for its key-value data store.
 The redis server connection details can be specified using environment variables.

-If not specified, the  starts a redis server internally, no additional configuration is required.
+### Internal Redis Server

+The internal redis server has been removed from the image.
+Please use a [linked redis](#linking-to-redis-container) container or specify a [external redis](#external-redis-server) connection.

 ### External Redis Server